-I had some friends ask me, “Is Thor: Ragnarok family friendly or kid friendly?”
+Many friends asked me, “Is Thor: Ragnarok kid friendly or family friendly?”
 I usually write a review from a mom’s point of view for the Marvel movies, but I wasn’t able to make it to an advance screening.
-I did watch it opening weekend, so I’ll break it down for you and tell you what ages I recommend to watch Thor: Ragnarok.
+I did watch it opening weekend, so I’ll break it down for you and tell you what ages I recommend and whether Thor: Ragnarok is ok for kids.

 First of all, let me start by saying that Thor: Ragnarok is hilarious and one of the best Marvel movies ever.
 However, don’t expect it to follow the path of past Thor movies.
-You definitely want to watch the other Thor films, Dr. Strange, and The Avengers movies.
+You definitely want to watch the other Thor films, Dr. Strange, and The Avengers movies at some point.
 You don’t necessarily have to watch them before you see Thor: Ragnarok, but you’ll get some back story.

 Hela is one awesomely bad villain.
 Cate Blanchett is incredible and frankly scares me as Hela.
 If your children have watched other Marvel movies, then the violence in Thor: Ragnarok is about the same, but Hela is pretty ruthless.

 Overall, I think some of the jokes may go over kids’ heads, but the banter and chemistry between the characters in Thor: Ragnarok is undeniable.
 I laughed so hard throughout the entire film, especially at Thor and Loki.
 I also felt more bonded towards Hulk.
 Thor: Ragnarok is fun, entertaining, the music rocks, and is a definite must-see.
 It’s in my top 5 Marvel films.